from Stonehenge, England to Arctic Henge, Iceland

 a photographic adventure on a Kawasaki TR250 motorcycle

-Along the journey, she met up with motorcycle crews in and out of garages, intellectuals, radiologists, members of the Danish bomb squad, flat track racers, movers, shakers, and farmers, as she chased the last of the summer light across the vast open landscapes of Europe and Scandinavia.
+Along the journey, she met up with motorcycle crews in and out of garages, intellectuals, radiologists, members of the Danish bomb squad, composers, flat track racers, movers, shakers, and farmers, as she chased the last of the Autumn light across the vast open landscapes of Europe and Scandinavia.

 On more than one occasion she thought she was going to meet her end or severely injure herself.
-She got stranded in the Faroes due to high winds, caught strep throat, nearly ran out of gas in the wilds of North East Iceland, got very seasick and explored what people in Europe and Scandinavia were feeling in the wake of this past year's elections, while Germany prepared for theirs.
+She got stranded in the Faroes due to high winds but was rescued by the local Harley dealership, caught strep throat, nearly ran out of gas in the wilds of North East Iceland, got very seasick, went flat tracking in Sweden, and explored what people in Europe and Scandinavia were feeling in the wake of this past year's elections, while Germany prepared for theirs.